oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 **To log in to the User Portal**

-1. Open your browser and navigate to <https://domain.example.com/UserPortal>.
-Substitute domain.example.com with the oVirt Engine server address.
+1. Open your browser and navigate to **<<https://domain.example.com/UserPortal>>**, substituting domain.example.com with the oVirt Engine server address.

 2. The login screen displays.
 Enter your User Name and Password, and click Login.